 A hearing exclusively for the consideration of resolutions is held during the MLA convention on the day before the Delegate Assembly meets.
 The hearing lasts for an hour and a quarter (12:00 noon to 1:15 p.m.), the time being divided among the proposed resolutions.
 It is a good idea for proposers to attend the hearing to briefly set forth the arguments in favor and to hear the responses of other members to the resolution.

 The DAOC holds a closed meeting to consider the comments made on each resolution during the open hearing and to determine its recommendation to the Delegate Assembly.
 The MLA constitution (art.
 11.C.5) requires the DAOC to present each resolution to the assembly with a recommendation that the resolution be adopted or that it not be adopted.

 During the Delegate Assembly Meeting

 - the coordinator of governance confirms that all submission requirements (those having to do with deadlines, word limit, and supporting signatures) were met;

 - judgments are made regarding compliance with the content requirements set forth in the MLA constitution (see items 1 and 2 under Preparing the Content, above);

-- supporting materials are reviewed for sufficiency and relevance; and
+- materials that provide evidence in support of the resolution's claims are reviewed for sufficiency and relevance; and

 - a member of the DAOC with special interest or expertise is assigned to present the resolution on the floor of the assembly.
 (Note: In cases where it is deemed helpful, a member of the DAOC will contact the proposer of a regular resolution with suggestions for revision that, in the judgment of the committee, increase the measure's chances of adoption.
 The DAOC also provides the proposer with a deadline by which the proposed revision must be submitted.
 Whether to make the suggested revision is totally at the discretion of the proposer.)